 A team of UCLA researchers recently observed 32 Los Angeles families and found that all of the mothers’ stress hormones spiked during the time they spent dealing with their belongings.
 Physical clutter overloads your senses just like multitasking does.
 Clutter creates stress, impairs your memory and stops you from thinking creatively.

 Tips for Organizing Your Purse

-- Heavy purse.
+- No heavy purses.
 Your purse should not exceed 10% of your body weight.
 Your heavy purse can cause all kinds of back problems.

-- Receipts.
+- Loose those receipts.
 Take your receipts out of your wallet.
 Keep them in a separately labeled envelope or snack size zip lock bag.
 At the end of the week take them out of your purse and put them in a gallon size zip lock bag with the month and year written on it.

 - Organize your money.
 The neatness of how you keep your money speaks volumes about what you think of money.
 Money is energy and should be respected.
 Put your smaller denominations toward the front and larger bills in descending order.

 - Remove your coins.
 Coins are heavy and bulky.
 Take out your coins once a week and put them in a coin jar or zip lock bag.